lupyuen/lupyuen.github.io/src/tcc.md

 _So simple?
 Unbelievable!_

-OK actually we'll hit more Format Patterns as TCC Compiler emits various __Error and Warning Messages__.
+Actually we'll hit more Format Patterns as TCC Compiler emits various __Error and Warning Messages__.
 But it's a good start!

-Later our Zig Wrapper will have to parse meticulously all kinds of C Format Strings.
+Later our Zig Wrapper shall cautiously and meticulously parse all kinds of C Format Strings.
 Or we do the [__parsing in C__](https://github.com/marler8997/ziglibc/blob/main/src/printf.c#L32-L191), compiled to WebAssembly.

 (Funny how __printf__ is the first thing we learn about C. Yet it's incredibly difficult to implement!)